empow/logstash-parsers/tools/readme.md

 4. nltk
 5. graphviz

-The pipeline viewer can be run on any platform running *python2*. <br>
+The utilityr can be run on any platform running *python2*. <br>
 We will use *Ubuntu 18.04* as the reference platform for this note.

 ### Install *python2*
-While *python2* is typically installed by default on *Ubuntu 18.04* you may installed it manually
+While *python2* is typically installed by default on *Ubuntu 18.04* you may install it manually

 ```sh
 sudo apt-get install python2.7